jensw99/CloudDBGuard/README.md

 api.close();
 ```
-  * FamilyGuard can only manipulate tables, that have been created using it.
+  * CloudDBGuard can only manipulate tables, that have been created using it.
 Otherwise there would be no metadata available to describe the data structures necessary for the layered encryption, possible data distribution across multiple database instances, etc.
   * In particular, writing as well as querying only works for keyspaces and tables, that have been created using the methods "addKeyspace" and "addTable".

 No more rules need to be followed.
-The user is free to combine arbitrary interactions with the database as he would do without FamilyGuard.
+The user is free to combine arbitrary interactions with the database as he would do without CloudDBGuard.

 ## ...in more Detail